Center for Arts & Social Justice at VCFA

 - illuminate the human experience in its full emotional and physical reality.

 The Center for Arts & Social Justice inspires community-based change through the arts.
 Harnessing the unique power of storytelling to elevate and amplify voices, the Center creates space for inspiration, innovation, exploration, collaboration, and community building.
 The Center provides opportunities for meaningful connection between individuals and within communities; through film, visual art, design, writing, and music we seek to discover, celebrate, and learn from a plurality of voices and histories to move toward a just and equitable future.

 The Center will focus on different social justice themes, bringing together artists and designers, critics and curators, scholars and educators, legislators and activists, across disciplines, identities, and communities to create, share, learn, and explore.
 Through interdisciplinary programming with an emphasis on storytelling, the Center seeks to engage the power of art as a catalyst for progress.

-- Young Writers Network: connecting professional authors with young writers in high-need and underserved communities through in-depth school residencies and other programming, helping the next generation discover their voices, develop their craft, and explore future careers in writing.
+We connect professional authors with young writers in high-need and underserved communities through in-depth school residencies and other programming, helping the next generation discover their voices, develop their craft, and explore future careers in writing.